These are the 13 Longest Flights You Can Take in the World

 Markus Mainka/Adobe Los Angeles International Airport LAX Logo sign

 Saudi Arabia's Saudia airline handles this nonstop route, although regional giants Emirates and Qatar Airways offer connecting flights along the same path.
-Clocking in at slightly over 16 hours, this flight links two west coast cities of different nations.

-The Saudi port city is also the entryway to the country for millions of Muslims who make the Hajj to Mecca every year.
+The Saudi port city is the entryway to the country for millions of Muslims who make the Hajj to Mecca every year.

 Bottom line